 Wex (Earnings Call Transcript – October 29, 2020)

 If we go into something where you see more of a shutdown to say, right now, what we see across the business is even in regions where they’re starting to have more COVID activity, we’re not seeing big, giant swings and customer behavior like we did in the second quarter, so far, knowing that there’s a lot of unknown out there.
 But what we see is this almost like parts of the world are operating — they’re performing, so essential businesses continue to happen.
 And in — a little bit more than that, but it’s already this muted level of activity that’s happening.

 And so, as a vaccine comes out, we expect you to see that behavior pattern change and go back to the way it was before.
 But as COVID activity increases, we’re already operating off a base where the activity has been more muted, so we’re not seeing as much of a trend down.

 Royal Caribbean Cruises (Earnings Call Transcript – October 29, 2020)

 One of the most frustrating elements of COVID-19 is how little the world knew at the beginning of this pandemic about the virus and how many false paths we have all gone down over this period.
 Fortunately, the sciences made remarkable strides, and there are a few observations and predictions that we can make.

-We are seeing an upsurge in infections in the United States and in other countries around the world.
-The experts seem to expect a second wave over the coming months.
-After 7 months of agony, the prospect of a further surge is beyond frustrating.
+We are seeing an upsurge in infections in the United States and other countries around the world.
+Moreover, the experts seem to expect a second wave over the coming months.
+After seven months of agony, the prospect of a further surge is beyond frustrating.

 Spotify (Earnings Call Transcript – October 28, 2020)